 There can be many reasons why you’d like to have an ‘alternate atmosphere’ in the package.
 For starters, soft air packaging is done to prevent the products in the bag from crumbling or getting crushed under the vacuum created within the package.

-When fragile foods like pulpy fruits, fleshy vegetables, or soft, spongy foods like breads, pizza slices etc are stored under vacuum, the intense pressure created inside the bag can crush them.
+When fragile foods like pulpy fruits, fleshy vegetables, or soft, spongy foods like bread, pizza slices etc are stored under vacuum, the intense pressure created inside the bag can crush them.
 Similarly, when storing chips, coffee beans, roasted peanuts, etc this way, the same form-hugging nature end-result makes these fragile constituents susceptible to breakage.

 Introducing alternate gases like food-grade nitrogen or carbon dioxide into the bag not only ensures the same extended shelf life but also offers a soft padding against breakage.
-In certain cases where meat is packed vacuum packed in an alternate carbon dioxide atmosphere, it allows the meat surface to retain its natural reddish color.
+In certain cases where meat is packed vacuum-packed in an alternate carbon dioxide atmosphere, it allows the meat surface to retain its natural reddish color.

 The Soft Packaging Kit